roytang/blog/content/post/2006/10/time-spiral-release.md

 Not-so-hot: Lim-dul the Necromancer

-Next Saturday is constructed, I wonder if I can have a deck ready by then&#8230;
+Next Saturday is constructed, I wonder if I can have a deck ready by then...